harvey-lau/read-paper/ZERO2ONE.md

 > The time of To Do means deadline.

+#### 2023-10-31

+- 2023-11-06: finish *The Extensive Reading of 2023-Adhere: Automated Detection and Repair of Intrusive Ads*.
+- 2023-11-06: finish *The Extensive Reading of 2023-AI-based Question Answering Assistance for Analyzing Natural-language Requirements*.
+- 2023-11-06: finish *The Extensive Reading of 2023-CodaMosa: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models*.

 #### 2023-10-02

 - 2023-10-04: finish *The Extensive Reading of 2022-DriveFuzz: Discovering Autonomous Driving Bugs through Driving Quality-Guided Fuzzing*.